Expanded Built-In Sinks

 Shared Export Model

-Every built-in sink receives the same LoadStrike reporting model: realtime scenario stats, projected metrics, final run summaries, final metric snapshots, threshold results, report-file metadata, sink error metadata, and detailed report rows when the run produces them.
+Built-in sinks receive the common LoadStrike reporting model: individual attempt batches where the destination supports event records, one final event per completed correlation outcome, realtime scenario stats, projected metrics, final run summaries, final metric snapshots, threshold results, report-file metadata, sink error metadata, and detailed report rows when the run produces them.
+Correlation outcome events retain tracking and GatherBy dimensions without substituting SDK percentile aggregates.
+Metric-only destinations expose the closest supported per-attempt projection and report that the complete event shape is unavailable.
 Choose the destination based on where your team already reviews performance evidence.

 Destination Families

 Use Prometheus remote write, CloudWatch, Dynatrace, New Relic, StatsD, DogStatsD, or Netdata when metric workflows are the priority.
+StatsD-compatible destinations receive native protocol measurements for each captured attempt plus stream-delivery counts.
 Use Elasticsearch, OpenSearch, JSONL, or webhook sinks when searchable event envelopes are more useful.
+HTTP event destinations receive bounded compressed JSON attempt batches.
 Use Kafka when the organization wants LoadStrike reporting events on an internal stream for downstream processing.

 Configuration

 Configure sinks directly in code or bind missing values from LoadStrike:ReportingSinks:* infra-config sections.
 HTTP-style sinks use endpoint URL, timeout, headers, and static tags.
 Kafka needs a topic and either a host-provided publisher or runtime configuration.
 JSONL needs a file path.
-StatsD-style sinks need the destination line sender or compatible host setup.
+StatsD-style sinks use a host and port, an optional metric prefix, and optional DogStatsD tags.

 Failure Behavior

-Sink initialization, realtime export, final export, stop, and dispose are isolated from scenario execution.
+Sink initialization, realtime export, raw delivery, completion, final export, stop, and dispose all use the configured bounded retry policy and remain isolated from scenario execution.
+A recovered callback adds no final sink error.
 Persistent sink failures are recorded in the run result and can disable that sink for the current run, while the load test itself continues.
+Stop and dispose are best-effort cleanup, and an exhausted stop callback does not prevent dispose.

 Plan Gate